bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Yeah, I think the skill too is being able to be, and I say this from the application to oversight because this is where I really shine.
 But knowing when you can do things at the application level and when you shouldn't, and them doing LNURL doesn't break interoperability with Lightning, right?
 This is a scenario where, I'm not going to use the word allowable, but it's incentivized to them to be able to do it and it doesn't break anything.
-I think another interesting example, T-Bast, you guys I believe had Trampoline and Phoenix since day one, right?
+I think another interesting example, Bastien Teinturier, you guys I believe had Trampoline and Phoenix since day one, right?
 This is another scenario where yes, Phoenix and Eclair, another implementation of, Eclair is another implementation of Lightning Node, but them adding Trampoline to their node and then to their end-users wallet, that doesn't break interoperability anywhere on the Lightning Network.
 That's a place where you can add application-specific logic.
 And then, NVK, you brought up LNProxy.